Your baby after the birth

 You can get pregnant from 3 weeks (21 days) after giving birth.
 This can happen before you have a period, even if you're breastfeeding.

-You need to start using contraception from 21 days after the birth every time you have sex if you don't want to get pregnant again.
+You need to start using contraception from 21 days after the birth every time you have sex if you do not want to get pregnant again.

 Talk to your doctor, midwife or contraception (family planning) nurse about contraception after having a baby.
 They can arrange contraception before you have sex for the first time.